Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Spectral contrastive learning on population data

 The theorem above guarantees small error even when $\sigma$ is polynomially small.
 In this case, the augmentation noise has a much smaller scale than the data (which is at least on the order of $1/\kappa$).
 This suggests that contrastive learning can non-trivially leverage the structure of the underlying data and learn good representations with relatively weak augmentation.
-The proof can be found in Section~\ref{section:proof_of_gaussian_example}.
+To the best of our knowledge, it is difficult to apply the theorems in previous works~\citep{arora2019theoretical,lee2020predicting,tosh2020contrastive,tosh2021contrastive,wei2020theoretical} to this example and get similar guarantees with polynomial dependencies on $d,\sigma,\kappa$.
+The work of~\citet{wei2020theoretical} can apply to the setting where $r$ is known and the downstream label is equal to $\bar{y}(x)$, but cannot handle the case when $r$ is unknown or when two mixture component can have the same label.
+We refer the reader to the related work section for more discussions and comparisons.
+The proof can be found in Section~\ref{section:proof_Gaussian_thm}.